StrongMind/rust-private-crate-template/README.md

-# Private Rust Crate Template
+# Private Rust Crate Template :lock: :crab:

 ## How to add as a dependency
 - Ensure your `cargo` installation is configured for [Git Authentication]